apache/arrow-cookbook/java/source/create.rst

 Splicing
 ========

-Splicing provides a way of copying data between same types of Vectors
+Splicing provides a way of copying complete or partial data between same types of Vectors

 Splicing IntVector
 ------------------

 In this example, we want to copy a portion of input Vector to a new Vector.
-Splicing provides a way of copying a portion of source Vector.

 .. testcode::